timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 there before running out of water.

 At the top of the next climb, I found myself incredibly nauseous, possibly heat exhausted, and for the first time in a while I wasn't able to eat.
-The next day brought us to several fantastic water sources.
+Thankfully, the next day brought us to several fantastic water sources.
 Those, along with brief glimpses of the Sierra Nevadas, let us know that we were close to completing the desert.

 <Images images={[